 If you purchase any of our online courses for yourself, the online Final Exam is strictly optional: After you complete any course, it’s your choice whether to take the exam so you can test your knowledge of the subject matter.
 However, if someone else purchased a course for you (your employer, for example), your sponsor might require you to take the Final Exam—just to make sure you completed the course and learned all the material.
 But keep the following in mind: You have a total of five times to take any exam and receive the necessary 88 out of 100 points to pass it.
 In case you don’t pass an exam on any occasion (if you receive less than a score of 88), you’re the only one who receives these results.
 Kilmann Diagnostics will only inform your sponsor when you pass a Final Exam.

-Although each of our courses includes an online Final Exam, we currently offer two certificates of completion for our two most rigorous (intellectually challenging) online courses: (1) ADVANCED Training in Conflict Management and (2) the Critical Thinking Course.
+Although each of our courses includes an online Final Exam, we currently offer two certificates of completion for our two most rigorous (intellectually challenging) online courses: (1) ADVANCED Training in Conflict Management and (2) Critical Thinking Course.
 In addition, we offer two certifications for our two course collections: (1) The Complete Program and (2) The TKI Package.
 To receive a personalized “certificate of completion” for (1) ADVANCED Training or (2) Critical Thinking, you must pass the Final Exam after completing the course.
-To receive our highest level of certification, you must first purchase The Complete Program and then pass those two mentioned exams and five additional exams: EITHER Expanding Consciousness OR Quantum Organizations, GROUP Training, EITHER Culture Management OR Team Management, EITHER Strategy-Structure OR Reward Systems, and Process Management.
-To receive your Certification in the Thomas-Kilmann Conflict Mode Instrument, you must first purchase The TKI Package and then complete the exams for GROUP Training and ADVANCED Training in Conflict Management.
+To receive your Certification in Conflict Management and Change Management (which is our highest level of certification), you must first purchase The Complete Program and then pass all 11 Final Exams (one exam for each online course).
+To receive your Certification in the Thomas-Kilmann Conflict Mode Instrument, you must first purchase The TKI Package and then pass all three Final Exams (one for each course).
 You have as many as five times to pass any exam (receiving at least 88 out of 100 possible points on twenty-five, multiple-choice questions).
 For more details, see: CERTIFICATION.